marcus-at-localhost/docs/en/administration/installation.md

 ## 2. Download project files

-> git may be used for this step, so make sure that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
-It is still possible to install the application without having `git` -- please see the chapter 2.6.
+> Git may be used for this step, so make sure that [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed.
+It is still possible to install the application without having `git` - please see the chapter 2.6 for it.

-> It is essential because of stability reasons, that you use the conposer version, which is embedded in our software.
+> It is essential because of stability reasons, that you use the composer version, which is embedded in our software.
 That is why `php composer.phar update` is used.

 ### 2.1.
 If you want to install AtroPIM and AtroDAM with demo data